Trucking

 Best-In-class safety management plan

-Kinross and its trucking partner, Black Gold Transport, are committed to implementing a best-in-class safety program that includes:
+Kinross and its trucking partner, Black Gold Transport, have implemented a best-in-class safety program that includes:

 • Fostering a strong safety culture through recruiting, training, ongoing coaching